Yay! You’re running Broad Street! Good for you! Let the celebration begin … after you cross the finish line.

 You know not to do that right?!
 Judge-y stares abound.
 I should note that if you've run Broad Street before and are dying to wear an old race shirt, that's okay; it's like wearing the band's vintage tour shirt to the present-day concert: acceptable if you actually attended a show at said vintage tour but eye-rolly if you just found the shirt at a thrift store.
 (Or worse, bought it full price at Urban Outfitters.)

 3. It's bad luck and considered poor form.

-If you believe in luck, this is where it comes into play in road racing: Superstitious runners think running in the race's shirt is bad luck, because wearing the shirt implies that you already finished the race, which, obviously, you haven't.
+If you believe in luck, this is where it comes into play in road racing: Superstitious runners think running in the race's shirt is bad luck, because wearing the shirt implies that you've already finished the race, which, obviously, you haven't.
 It's the whole counting-your-chickens-before-they're-hatched thing.

 If you don't buy into the whole luck thing, consider this: Since no one goes around actually wearing their finisher’s medal to, say, the gym (please tell me you do not intend to do this), wearing the shirt is your badge of honor going forward that you actually finished the race.
 It's the bragging rights you earn after crossing the finish line.
 Save it for then.